-In March 2023, the Board granted to each of the three independent directors (Messrs.
-Mullen and Svider and Ms. Schnabel) an award of 39,063 restricted share units ("RSUs") under the Amended and Restated Altice USA 2017 Long Term Incentive Plan, as amended (the "Amended and Restated Plan").
-The RSUs vested 50% on March 22, 2024 and are scheduled to vest 50% on March 22, 2025, provided that such director continues to provide services to the Company on the applicable vesting date.
+In February 2024, the Board granted to each of the three independent directors (Messrs.
+Mullen and Svider and Ms. Schnabel) an award of 64,935 restricted share units ("RSUs") under the Amended and Restated Altice USA 2017 Long Term Incentive Plan, as amended (the "Amended and Restated Plan").
+The RSUs vested 50% on February 14, 2025 and are scheduled to vest 50% on February 14, 2026, provided that such director continues to provide services to the Company on the applicable vesting date.

-Our directors are also eligible to participate in the Altice USA Employee Product Benefit program, which provides discounted broadband, video and telephone services to employees and certain other service providers who reside in the Optimum footprint.
-In 2023, Mr. Goei was permitted to utilize Company-provided aircraft for personal use, for which he reimbursed the Company for the full cash cost of such travel.
+Our directors are also eligible to participate in the Altice USA Employee Product Benefit program, which provides discounted broadband, video and telephone services to benefits-eligible employees who reside in the Optimum footprint.